haguro/go-dxl/README.md

 - Lightweight: All packages should aim to have minimal memory footprint and computational overhead ![Planned][planned]
 - TinyGo support: Whenever possible, the packages shall be designed to support compilation to TinyGo (only for standard targets - microcontroller targets are under consideration and will be decided upon as more packages are added) ![Planned][planned]
 - Simple API: The API shall aim to be simple and easy to use while exposing all functionality. ![Planned][planned]
-- Abstraction layer support for all Dynamixel servo families: The protocol package will support low level communication for all Dynamixel servo families (AX, MX, XM, XH, PRO/PRO-M) via implementation of the Dynamixel protocol versions 1 ![Planned][planned] and 2 ![In Progress][in-progress].
+- Abstraction layer support for all Dynamixel servo families ![In Progress][in-progress]:
+  - The `protocol` package will support low level communication for all Dynamixel servo families (AX, MX, XM, XH, PRO/PRO-M) via implementation of the Dynamixel protocol version 1 ![Planned][planned] and version 2 ![Complete][complete].
 - Servo simulator support: Allow simulation of Dynamixel servos and their response to commands without requiring physical hardware. ![Planned][planned]

 ## Contributing